ZoneMinder/zoneminder/README.txt

-many more video formats supported by your version of ffmpeg should now be available via zms. o    FEATURE - When viewing a single frame of an event you can select a 'stats' link to view the statistics that apply to that frame, if you have the RECORD_EVENT_STATS option switched on.
+many more video formats supported by your version of ffmpeg should now be available via zms. o    FEATURE - When viewing a single frame of an event you can select a `stats' link to view the statistics that apply to that frame, if you have the RECORD_EVENT_STATS option switched on.
 This can be used to help configure your zones for optimal motion detection.
 Previously only pixel count values were